Need support?

 • No. Currently, Webex can transcribe recordings in English only.

-• MS Teams will allow you to generate live transcriptions of a MS Teams recording in English, Chinese, French, German, Italian, Japanese, Portuguese, Spanish and much more.
+• MS Teams will allow you to generate transcriptions of a MS Teams recording in English, Chinese, French, German, Italian, Japanese, Portuguese, Spanish and much more.
 Please see the link below for more information on all 28 languages available for live transcription in MS Teams and how to export the transcript after the meeting.
-View live transcription in a Teams meeting.
+For more information, see Microsoft article - View live transcription in a Teams meeting.
 Please note that live transcription is not available for “Meet Now” or Channels meetings.

-• If you already have the audio recordings available, you may consider using the transcribe feature in Office 365 Online Word: Transcribe your recordings in Online Word.
-Please note with a recent upgrade of this preview service, you can now upload and transcribe unlimited minutes of audio speech content starting from mid-August, 2022.
+• If you already have the audio recordings available, you may consider using the transcribe feature in Office 365 Online Word, See Microsoft article - Transcribe your recordings in Online Word for further details.
+Please note that with a recent upgrade of this preview service, you can now upload and transcribe unlimited minutes of audio speech content.
 Since this is a preview service from Microsoft, a limit (upper cap) for the uploaded audio may be reintroduced in the future, with the option to purchase additional minutes.

 I need to transcribe my audio recordings for further analysis.
 What transcription system can I use for research purposes?